This post was first published in 2014 and is now republished with some edits.

 “A person who has not done one half his day’s work by ten o’clock, runs a chance of leaving the other half undone.”

-It had come back to him simply that what he had been looking at all summer was a very rich and beautiful world, and that it had not all been made by sharp railroad men and stock-brokers.
+“It had come back to him simply that what he had been looking at all summer was a very rich and beautiful world, and that it had not all been made by sharp railroad men and stock-brokers.”

-You can also read more about Samuelson’s meeting with Ernest Hemingway here, alongside the story of how he remarkably became the author’s assistant for a year, during which time he wrote the memoir “With Hemingway: A Year in Key West and Cuba”.
+You can also read more about Samuelson’s meeting with Ernest Hemingway here, alongside the story of how he remarkably became the author’s assistant for a year.
+During this time, he wrote the memoir With Hemingway: A Year in Key West and Cuba.